-Employers should be alert to changes to worker entitlements effective 1 July 2017:
+Employers should be alert to current worker entitlements:

-- Increases in Civil Penalties for Breaches of the Fair Work Act
+- Civil Penalties for Breaches of the Fair Work Act.

 Unfair Dismissal High Income Threshold